shea08/shea08.github.io/Adrift.md

 - [ ] Yearning for and seeking proximity to the deceased

-- [ ] Loneliness, crying, sadness, and other painful emotions (eg, anger, guilt, and anxiety) that occur upon confrontation with reminders of the loss
+- [ ] Loneliness, crying, sadness, and other painful emotions (e.g., anger, guilt, and anxiety) that occur upon confrontation with reminders of the loss
 - [ ] Somatic symptoms including distressing physical sensations and disrupted sleep or appetite
 - [ ] Insistent thoughts and memories of the lost person, sometimes including hallucinations
 - [ ] Feeling drawn to things associated with the deceased